 If you are a fan of chocolate mousse (and seriously, who isn't?) you're going to love this quick and easy peanut butter chocolate mousse.
 With the addition of a little flaky salt at the end, it gets even better.
 A sure-fire winner for chocolate-lovers.

-- 1 cup dark chocolate (chips or grated)
+1 cup dark chocolate chips, or grated dark chocolate

 Gather your ingredients.

 Start by melting the chocolate.
 Either place the chocolate chips or gratings into a heatproof bowl set over a pan of simmering water.
 Do not let the bottom of the bowl touch the water, and resist the temptation to stir the chocolate until it has melted.
 Once melted, you can stir with a wooden spoon, not metal.
 Or, melt the chocolate in a microwave for 30 seconds, stir (with a wooden spoon) repeating for 30 seconds at a time until smooth.

 Remove the bowl from the pan or the microwave.
 Stir in the peanut butter and set the bowl aside to cool for 5 minutes.
 Lightly beat the egg yolks with a fork, then stir into the chocolate to create a glossy, thick sauce.
 Add the 1/4 teaspoon of salt and stir again.

 Whisk the egg whites using a stand or electric mixer, or by hand with a whisk.
 Ensuring the whisks and bowls you are using are scrupulously clean, because if not, they will not whip up very well.
 The egg whites are ready when they are firm and glossy.

 Put the wooden spoons aside, use a metal tablespoon and stir in 1/3 of the egg whites to loosen up the chocolate.
 Then, again using the metal spoon, gently fold in the remaining egg whites.